 The contribution of this study is twofold.
 Firstly, it systematically reviews the extant research around the various aspects of Wikipedia content, identifies the main streams of research, and summarizes and represents the current state of knowledge along these streams.
 This provides the research community with informed insights about the extensively varied domain of inquiries on Wikipedia content, which can be used as a knowledge map for further inquiries; it also highlights the under-investigated areas of research that would be helpful in formulating new lines of study.
-Secondly, it analyzes the trends in all aspects of Wikipedia content research design, and data-gathering methods employed by the research community.
+Secondly, it analyzes the trends in all aspects of Wikipedia content research across streams of research, ranging from chronological trends to various trends in theory type, research design, and data-gathering methods employed by the research community.
 This may inform the design of studies to better capture unique aspects of Wikipedia content, and even point to underused methods that may encourage new designs and approaches to studying the Wikipedia phenomenon.